BlackIQ/QandAI/README.md

 To customize QandAI, you can modify the following:

-- `faq_data.json`: Add or remove questions and answers to train the model on your own data
+- `data/faq_data.json`: Add or remove questions and answers to train the model on your own data
-- `core.py`: Modify the code for preprocessing and vectorizing the input data
+- `app/core/core.py`: Modify the code for preprocessing and vectorizing the input data
-- `faq_model.joblib`: Train and save a new model with different hyperparameters or a different algorithm
+- `models/faq_model.joblib`: Train and save a new model with different hyperparameters or a different algorithm

 ## License